KxSystems/docs/docs/cloud/gcpm/architecture.md

 KX clients can lift and shift their kdb+ plants to the cloud and make use of virtual machines (VM) and storage solutions.
 This is the classic approach that relies on the existing license.
 To benefit more from the cloud technology it is recommended to migrate to KX Insights.

 [KX Insights](https://code.kx.com/insights/) provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
 It supports interfaces for deployment and common ‘Devops‘ orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
 It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
 KX Insights also provides kdb+ native support for reading from cloud storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
-By taking advantage of KX Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on GCP.
+By taking advantage of KX Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Google Cloud.

 Deployment: